Air France Unaccompanied Minor Policy | Age Rules & Travel

 Children Aged 4–11 Years

-• Boarding the aircraft and in-flight assistance
+• Boarding the plane and onboard services.

-• During any layovers or connecting flights
+• On any form of layovers or connecting flights.

 Teenagers Aged 15–17 Years